August 21, 2026

 October 20, 2022

-A 2020 study linked squat strength to reduced injury risk—but what does that really mean?
-This article explores why strength must be built from the inside out, not just displayed on a barbell.
+A 2020 study linked squat strength to lower injury risk, but what does that mean?
+Why strength has to be built from the inside out, not shown on a barbell.

 Read articleNext Step